 My name is James Hamilton.
 I'm a software developer at Guardsquare in Leuven, Belgium.
-I recently spend 1 year travelling travelling the world!
+I recently spent 1 year travelling travelling the world!
 You can checkout the photos over on Instagram.

 I received my PhD, with a thesis titled Dependence Communities in Source Code, from the Department of Computing at Goldsmiths, University of London in 2013.
 My research involved software analysis and the modelling of software as complex networks; this has applications in areas such as software maintenance and software watermarking.
 I was supervised by Dr Sebastian Danicic.
 I previously obtained First Class Honours in MSci Computer Science degree at Goldsmiths, University of London - a combined BSc Computer Science and a research based masters degree in which the primary research project was Static Source Code Analysis Tools and their Application to the Detection of Plagiarism in Java Programs.